frozen-cyborg/hello-world/README.md

 Baking Time: 20 minutes
 Total Time: 30 minutes

-Ingredients:
+# Ingredients:
-•	200 grams all-purpose flour
+- 200 grams all-purpose flour
-•	30 grams cornstarch
+- 30 grams cornstarch
-•	2 grams baking soda
+- 2 grams baking soda
-•	190 grams granulated sugar
+-	190 grams granulated sugar
-•	100 ml flavourless oil
+-	100 ml flavourless oil
-•	10 ml distilled white vinegar
+-	10 ml distilled white vinegar
-•	2 ml of vanilla essence
+-	2 ml of vanilla essence
-•	15 ml of red food colour
+-	15 ml of red food colour

-Procedure:
+# Procedure:
-1. Preheat the oven to 300 degree F.
+1.Preheat the oven to 300 degree F.
-2. Sieve all dry ingredients in one bowl.
+2.Sieve all dry ingredients in one bowl.
-3. Mix the wet ingredients and pour to dry ones whip it until no lumps.
+3.Mix the wet ingredients and pour to dry ones whip it until no lumps.
-4. Transfer the mix to the baking pan.
+4.Transfer the mix to the baking pan.
-5. Bake it for 20 minutes.
+5.Bake it for 20 minutes.

-Decorate your yummy cake with white chocolate or cream cheese.
+## Decorate your yummy cake with white chocolate or cream cheese.